puristajs/purista/website/src/handbook/0_concept.md

 They are pretty cool and helpful creating webservers, but they don't help you to build the logic behind some endpoints.
 PURISTA does not try to replace them.
 PURISTA will bring the missing part for building the logic behind the endpoints and you should be able to combine them.

+In fact, it works pretty well, to combine these frameworks with PURISTA.
+The provided package `@purista/httpserver` is using fastify under the hood.

 ### The unicorns

 The next kind of frameworks are the unicorns - the specialists.